Who is I’m a Celebrity South Africa contestant Helen Flanagan?

 “When I see Ant & Dec in the South African jungle, I will joke I am not going to do the Trials!
 It will also be really nice to see Ant & Dec again in a funny sort of way!”

-I’m a Celebrity South Africa begins on 24 April at 9pm on ITV1 and ITVX.
+I’m a Celebrity South Africa airs on weeknights at 9pm on ITV1 and ITVX.

 Join our commenting forum